 The digital world has made it easier for you to check your plans online and compare.
 Look at your current plan and see if you can get an alternative that covers your dental needs.
 Carefully examine and review the policies and coverage.
 Take a look at the procedures in the initial years.
 Watch out for the plan and check if it covers gum cleaning, denture repairs, restorations of oral surgery and root canals are covered or not.
 Orthodontics and cosmetic dentistry included or not included in the plan.

-At Implants Pro Center™, we accept all major dental and medical PPO insurances, thereby reducing your worry about the cost of dental implant treatment or any oral surgeries.
+At Implants Pro Center™, San Francisco, we accept all major dental and medical PPO insurances, thereby reducing your worry about the cost of dental implant treatment or any oral surgeries.
 We also have a tremendously experienced and caring staff who will provide life-long care, maintenance, and support.
-Implants Pro Center™ is also equipped with all the modern technologies like CT-Scan, Intravenous Sedation, Platelet Rich Fibrin, etc. in order to provide nothing less than the best of services.
+Implants Pro Center™, San Francisco, is also equipped with all the modern technologies like CT-Scan, Intravenous Sedation, Platelet Rich Fibrin, etc. in order to provide nothing less than the best of services.
 You will be completely at ease for any of your procedure.
 Feel free to get in touch with us to schedule your free consultation.